List of birds of Idaho

 This list of birds of Idaho includes species documented in the U.S. state of Idaho and accepted by the Idaho Bird Records Committee (IBRC).
 As of January 2022, there were 433 species on the official list.
 One additional species is considered hypothetical.
 Of the 433, 180 are review species in part or all of the state.(see note) Eight species found in Idaho have been introduced to North America.
 One species on the list is extinct.
+Additional accidental species have been added from another source.

 Only birds that are considered to have established, self-sustaining, wild populations in Idaho are included on this list.
 This means that birds that are considered probable escapees, although they may have been sighted flying free in Idaho, are not included.

 This list is presented in the taxonomic sequence of the Check-list of North and Middle American Birds, 7th edition through the 62nd Supplement, published by the American Ornithological Society (AOS).
 Common and scientific names are also those of the Check-list, except that the common names of families are from the Clements taxonomy because the AOS list does not include them.

 The following tags have been used to annotate some species: